IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 From time to time, I receive bugs reporting issue like "not detect any record are changed".
 One of the possible cause of this missing record change notification, is due to Database compatibility version.
 Even if your SQL Server instance is SQL Server 2008 R2 or latest versions, can be that Database you are using was created using an old SQL Server version, for example SQL Server 2005.
 To reproduce this issue infact, I download Northwind.mdf file and then I attached to my SQL Server 2008 R2 instance.
 Running SqlTableDependency against it, no exception is raised as well as no notification on record change is detected.

 In order to discover your database compatibility version, you can use the following SQL script (see details on http://jongurgul.com/blog/database-created-version-internal-database-version-dbi_createversion/).
-Executing this script on my Northwind database I get:

 ```SQL
 USE <your db>